cirosantilli/essays/stack-overflow-answer-style-guide.md

 If you have tested different sections with different OSes, add the tested with line for each section instead of at the end of the answer.

+**Code**

+Add a colon to the previous paragraph of every code block or terminal excerpt:

+    Run this command:

+        echo asdf

+    output:

+        asdf

 **Files**

 Represent files and their names as: